pinlab/Schnitt/README.md

 # schnitt
-audio cutter based on VAD, with a swing GUI
+Audio cutter based on VAD, with a swing GUI

+Project members:
+  - andzsinszan
+  - daikon
+  - kinoko